polkadot-developers/substrate-developer-hub.github.io/docs/development/tools/subkey.md

 ### One-line Install

-The Subkey binary, `subkey`, is also installed along with the [Substrate installation](getting-started/installing-substrate.md).
+The Subkey binary, `subkey`, is also installed along with [Substrate installation](getting-started.md#prerequisites).
 If you want to play with just Subkey (and not Substrate), you will need to have the Substrate dependencies.
 Use the following two commands to install the dependencies and Subkey, respectively:

 ```bash
 $ curl https://getsubstrate.io -sSf | bash -s -- --fast